sg1705/linkrun/README.md

 ### Start development server

-1. Run `cd client && npm install && ng build --watch` to start the server that will watch any changes in client app and run the build.
+1. Run `cd client3 && npm install && ng build --watch` to start the server that will watch any changes in client3 app and run the build.
 2. Run `npm run dev` to start the server on `http://localhost:8090/`
 3. App Engine will run `npm start`, so make sure that npm start is working
 4. `gcloud app deploy`